List of YuYu Hakusho characters: The Four Beasts

 The Four Beasts (四聖獣, Shiseijū) are four demons who run a criminal organization in a part of the Demon Plane called Demon City (魔街), a haven for criminals.
-In order to get the Underworld to allow them access to the Human World, the Four Beasts release parasitic insects into the human world causing them to send Yusuke to their Labyrinth Castle (迷宮城) to stop them.
+To get the Underworld to allow them access to the Human World, the Four Beasts release parasitic insects into the human world, causing them to send Yusuke to their Labyrinth Castle (迷宮城) to stop them.
 The Four Beasts share their names with the four symbols of Chinese astrology.